Beyond the bun: Air Force changes hair regulations

+Fast forward to my being in technical training and still paranoid around anyone of higher rank.
+I decided to cut my hair even shorter in fear of getting a 341 from my stickler military training leader (MTL) who had it out for me and my hair every inspection day, regardless of my efforts.
+I told myself I’d just grow it back at my next duty station.

+Luckily, telework was implemented shortly after I arrived, and I was able to grow my hair to a mostly-acceptable-bun-length in the privacy of my dwelling.
+However, this is not the case for many other females in the armed services who have faced greater obstacles than my dumb decision mixed with a stickler MTL.

-U.S. Air Force Airman 1st Class Jordan Smith, a 673d Air Base Wing public affairs specialist, poses for a photo at Joint Base Elmendorf-Richardson, Alaska, Feb.
-10, 2021.
-Effective February 2021, Air Force females are allowed to wear one or two braids, or a ponytail not exceeding the length of their underarm inseam.
-They may also have bangs that touch their eyebrows.
+Effective February 2021, Air Force women are able to wear one or two braids, or a ponytail not exceeding the length of their underarm inseam.
+We may also have bangs that touch our eyebrows.
+Rejoice!

+The Air Force continues to shape an innovative and inclusive environment for its diverse force.
+The forthcoming Air Force Instruction recognizes this diversity, and we are on the right path to moving past decades-old standards and toward adaptability.
+The research done by the Women’s Initiative Team helped determine that current grooming standards for females often leads to tension migraines and hair damage or even loss.

+The new standards will allow for easier gear-donning and helmet-wear, particularly in combat zones, while still upholding a professional and neat appearance.
+The original release from the 101st Air Force uniform board also stated they are still considering other dress and appearance implementations, and to watch for them in the coming months.

 |Date Taken: